jfree/orson-charts/README.md

 Overview
 --------
-Orson Charts is a 3D chart library for the Java(tm) platform that can generate a wide variety of 3D charts for use in applications, applets and servlets.
+Orson Charts is a 3D chart library for the Java(tm) platform that can generate a wide variety of 3D charts for use in client-side applications (JavaFX and Swing) and server-side applications (with export to PDF, SVG, PNG and JPEG).
 Key features include:

 - multiple chart types: pie charts, bar charts (regular and stacked), line charts, area charts, scatter charts and surface plots;
 - mouse-enabled chart viewers in JavaFX and Swing provide 360 degree rotation and zooming for precise end-user view control;
 - configurable tool tip support;
-- interactive chart (mouse event support on all chart elements);
+- interactive charts (mouse event support on all chart elements);
 - flexible data sources;
 - JSON format data import and export;
 - regular and logarithmic axis scales;